-To effectuate this best practice, agencies should develop written policies and regularized guidelines that instruct agency staff to place all important discussions on the record unless a very narrow set of circumstances is present that justifies an Executive Privilege.
-Each significant analytical step, draft, and change should be included in this record.
+To effectuate this best practice, agencies should develop written policies and regularized guidelines that instruct agency staff to place all important scientific and technical discussions on the record unless a very narrow set of circumstances is present that justifies an Executive Privilege.
+Each significant analytical step, draft, and change in scientific interpretation and analysis should be included in this record.
 Every outside and interagency communication should be documented and described.
 Internal review comments should be made available, where possible.
 Again, while these complete record-keeping practices may not be necessary for all informal rules, this documentation is particularly important for science-intensive regulations.